Eleanor Ward, Project Director

 Gabriel Prokofiev, Creative Producer

-Hannah is the Marketing & Events Manager for Nonclassical – and Marketing Manager for SOL.
-She is also Director of London Flashmob, producing pop-up events throughout the city, and freelances for The Old Church in Stoke Newington.
-Hannah is particularly passionate about making classical music more accessible, having previously been Marketing Manager for Spitalfields Music.
+Hannah is a freelance marketer, working for a mix of organisations and musicians including John Rutter and The Old Church in Stoke Newington.
+She is also Director of London Flashmob, producing pop-up events throughout the city.
+Hannah is particularly passionate about making classical music more accessible, having previously been Marketing & Events Manager for Nonclassical and Marketing Manager for Spitalfields Music.